 Jacqueline Du Pre

 I confess I don’t listen to the Bach’s Cello Suites every day.
 I’m only human, and I’m not capable of staring into the abyss that frequently.
-But Yom Kippur will be here in a few hours, so I’m trying to prepare myself to perform a sincere reckoning in my soul.
+But Yom Kippur is a’comin’ in, so I’m trying to prepare myself to perform a sincere reckoning in my soul.
 This is the music that gives me the courage to try to stand before God and ask for mercy.

 If you liked this post, you may also enjoy: